aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ### Portfolio Note:
 - Explain that the Run-Diagnostics.bat allows non-technical users to run diagnostics without knowing how to open a terminal.

-### To make this "Gold," I thought about Security & Execution Policy.
+### To make this "Gold," I thought about Security & Execution Policy in TROUBLESHOOTING-LOG.MD.
 - The Problem: By default, Windows blocks PowerShell scripts.
 - The Pro Solution: I would run the script using this bypass command:

-`PowerShell.exe -ExecutionPolicy Bypass -File .\Get-Info.ps1`
+`PowerShell.exe -ExecutionPolicy Bypass -File .\Get-Info.ps1` - Put it only in troubleshooting-log.md as an earlier tested approach, not as a recommended public method.

 ### What to put in your Portfolio (Visuals):
 - Screenshot of the Code: Use a "Dark Mode" editor like VS Code (it looks professional).